Notaduck/Simple_Function_Dependency_Generator/README.md

 ## Motivation

-This is a very simple and probably not a very good piece of software ( was done in 45 min. ).
+This is a very simple and probably not a very good piece of software ( this was done in a very short time ).
 I had an Assignment in Introduction To Databases where we should find FD's (functional dependencies) in a file with 44k lines of entities.
-It seemed like a trivial and time-consuming assignment and is, therefore, the reason why this tool was created.
+It seemed like a trivial and time-consuming assignment and is, therefore, the reason for this tools existence.

 ## Note